 How Do Psychologists Motivate Athletes?

 Psychologists understand that one of the best approaches to motivating anyone is making them feel valued and skilled.
 This idea largely applies to young athletes looking forward to learning strategies and skills necessary for a sport.
-Motivation is important in teaching athletes the needed skills and in encouraging them to improve on their performance.
-As a psychologist, many strategies can be involved when it comes to motivating athletes and some of the key ones are:
+Motivation is important in teaching athletes the needed skills and in encouraging them to improve their performance.
+As a psychologist, many strategies can be involved when it comes to motivating athletes, and some of the key ones are:

-- Monitoring the kind of feedback and response one gives the athletes.
+• Monitoring the kind of feedback and response one gives the athletes.

-- Responding to athlete mistakes based on their skills and abilities is key to ensuring that an athlete maintains a positive attitude towards a sport.
+• Responding to athlete mistakes based on their skills and abilities is key to ensuring that an athlete maintains a positive attitude towards a sport.

 What Do Sports Psychologists Do?

 Having a degree in sport psychology provides one with a solid skillset and the needed experience to work with all kinds of athletes, physical education teachers, and coaches.
-Sports psychologists can work as licensed mental health professionals, therapists, trainers, and consultants for all sport disciplines.
+Sports psychologists can work as licensed mental health professionals, therapists, trainers, and consultants for all sports disciplines.

-- Developing mental strategies aimed at helping athletes overcome or cope with injuries and setbacks.
+• Developing mental strategies aimed at helping athletes overcome or cope with injuries and setbacks.

-- Provide athletes and trainers with psychological counseling.
+• Providing athletes and trainers with psychological counseling.

-- Rehabilitating and treating athletes that may be facing mental health conditions.
+• Rehabilitating and treating athletes that may be facing mental health conditions.

 Potential Jobs for Graduates of a Sport Psychology Master’s Program